 There’s nothing quite as magical as seeing the beautiful colours of a butterfly’s wings as it flutters around the blossoms.
 If their visits to your garden are rarer than you might like, then perhaps it’s time to consider planning your green space more around them.

-In this article, we’ll let you know how to create a butterfly-friendly garden, the flowers you can plant to encourage their visits, some extra tips and tricks to boost their enthusiasm for your outdoor area, and we’ll also tell you about some of the butterflies to look out for this summer.
+In this article, we’ll let you know how to create a butterfly friendly garden, the flowers you can plant to encourage their visits, some extra tips and tricks to boost their enthusiasm for your outdoor area, and we’ll also tell you about some of the butterflies to look out for this season.

 Where to start